Earth shelter

-An earth shelter, also called an earth house, earth-bermed house, earth-sheltered house, earth-covered house, or underground house, is a structure (usually a house) with earth (soil) against the walls and/or on the roof, or that is entirely buried underground.
+An earth shelter, also called an earth house, earth home, earth-bermed house, earth-sheltered house, earth-covered house, or underground house, is a structure (usually a house) with earth (soil) against the walls and/or on the roof, or that is entirely buried underground.

 Earth acts as thermal mass, making it easier to maintain a steady indoor air temperature and therefore reduces energy costs for heating or cooling.

 Earth sheltering became relatively popular after the mid-1970s, especially among environmentalists.
-However, the practice has been around for nearly as long as humans have been constructing their own shelters.
+However, the practice has existed for nearly as long as humans have been constructing their own shelters.